sundaysenergy/sundaysenergy.github.com/hosting/hosting.md

 Free with 1 hour monthly retainer for services.

 ### Domain Names
+$15/yr
+$10/yr when paid with annual static hosting bill.
-$15/yr or Free with hosting paid in year increments.
+FREE when Standard or Commerce hosting bills are paid in year increments.